itsciccio/project-greed/README.md

    - Use the search box in the modal to filter items
    - Click any item to search for it and automatically close the modal
    - Click outside the modal or use the close button (X) to dismiss
+5. **View Expedition-1 Requirements** (Optional):
+   - Click the settings icon (⚙️) next to the search box
+   - Select "🚀 Expedition-1 Requirements" from the settings menu
+   - A modal will open showing all 6 stages of the Expedition-1 Project
+   - Each stage displays its description and required items with amounts
+   - Stage 5 (Load Stage) shows category-based credit requirements instead of specific items
+   - Click any item requirement to search for it and automatically close the modal
+   - Click outside the modal or use the close button (X) to dismiss

 ## Examples